TravelMapping/HighwayData/hwy_data/PER/perpe/README.md

 * PE-3N at the border (unbuilt)
 * PE-3NB (poor quality and a short unbuilt gap)
 * PE-3NG (poor quality)
+* PE-3SX (poor quality but no imagery to check signage)
 * PE-04A (unbuilt)
 * PE-5S south of somewhere (unbuilt)
 * PE-08B for a portion east of Mendoza (unbuilt)